brianwisti/rgb-eleventy/README.md

 I use a separate step for resizing images because I'd rather have Nunjucks macros than an `image` shortcode that resizes images, and Nunjucks async support is a "maybe someday" thing.

+## Annoyances

+It seems to periodically forget `sharp` is installed or something, and I periodically need to rerun `yarn upgrade` in the middle of working on the site.
+I do not consider this encouraging.

 ## Resources